 BRANCHES: In ancient days, the laurel branch symbolized meritorious service and achievement.
 A crown of laurel often adorned the head of a champion or victor.
 Receiving a college degree is a true accomplishment.
 But these branches also resemble heads of ripened grain.
 Our Lord reminds us that He has blessed us to be a blessing.
-Jesus gave us our mission to tell the world about Him when He said, "Behold, I say to you, lift up your eyes, and look on the fields, that they are white for harvest" (John 4:35).
+Jesus gave us our mission to tell the world about Him when He said, "Behold, I say to you, lift up your eyes and look on the fields, that they are white for harvest" (John 4:35, NASB 1995).

-BANNER WITH THE WORDS "Scientia, Devotio, Officium": These three Latin words represent the distinctive

-MACU educational approach of "Head, Heart, and Hand," in which students are prepared with the knowledge of their disciplines, their devotion to God, and to be of service to others.
+BANNER WITH GUIDING PRINCIPLES "Scientia, Devotio, Officium": These three Latin words represent the distinctive MACU educational approach of Head (knowledge), Heart (values), and Hands (skills and service), in which students are prepared with the knowledge of their disciplines, their devotion to God, and to be of service to others.